 Wire slitter.

 For wires that have the insulation embedded in the strands the best option may be to slit the wire before it is stripped.
-This can be accomplished by adding a wire slitter to the machine.
-Assembly 4-142832 single blade slitter to slit the top of the wire, 4-142833 double blade slitter to slit top and bottom of wire.
+This can be accomplished by adding the wire slitter assembly 4-138518 to the machine.